 Reporting a Case of Academic Dishonesty

-If a student suspects academic dishonesty in his or her class, he or she should contact the instructor who will evaluate the situation (determining whether such an act has taken place) and proceed based on the guidelines above.
+If a student suspects academic dishonesty in his/her class, s/he should contact the instructor who will evaluate the situation (determining whether such an act has taken place) and proceed based on the guidelines above.
 If the transgression takes place outside a single class (for instance: noticing plagiarized work in a portfolio), the student needs to contact Academic Advising and file an official complaint.
-The relevant Program Director will be notified.
+The relevant program director will be notified.

-The accused student will then be told an investigation of his or her work is underway.
-He or she will be asked to provide the material in question.
+The accused student will then be told an investigation of his/her work is underway.
+S/he will be asked to provide the material in question.
 If said material does appear to be plagiarized, a hearing will take place based on guidelines above.